Jerusalem photo projects

 the church of the Holy Sepulcher

-Through this series I take a closer look at the the different Christian communities from the different denominations present and active in Jerusalem, mainly those who share the "Status Quo" agreement in the church of the Holy Sepulcher, namely the Orthodox and the Catholics, the Armenians, the Copts, the Ethiopians and the Syrian orthodox.
+With this series I take a closer look at the the different Christian communities from the different denominations present and active in Jerusalem, mainly those who share the "Status Quo" agreement in the church of the Holy Sepulcher, namely the Orthodox and the Catholics, the Armenians, the Copts, the Ethiopians and the Syrian orthodox.
 Local Arab Christians, Pilgrims and casual Christian visitors are also in the focus.

 Christians in jerusalem